-However, more and more organizations of every size are starting to value more egalitarian organizational landscapes.
-It allows for more freedom to the individual employee, and if your organization is to follow trends, decisions need to be made with equal agility, and many are finding that it has become necessary to be able to allow for quick changes.
+However, more and more organizations of every size are starting to value the more egalitarian organizational landscapes.
+It allows for more freedom to the individual employee, and if your organization is to follow trends, decisions need to be made with agility, and many are finding that it has become necessary to be able to allow for quick changes.

 Centralized organizations function using a top-to-bottom authority model, basing all major decisions on word from executives and leaders.
 And while they often have a bad reputation for backlog and bureaucracy, there are some benefits to using this model.

 Hierarchical organizations have a certain level of focus and control that can be harder to maintain for decentralized organizations, and while they tend to make large decisions more slowly, they also benefit from having clear-cut channels for implementing change company-wide.
-Communication and collaboration across departments tends to be easier as well, since individual teams are less likely to become information silos, and employees will have a broader base of knowledge as opposed to the areas of specific expertise that decentralization favors.
+Communication and collaboration across departments tend to be easier as well, since individual teams are less likely to become information silos, and employees will have a broader base of knowledge as opposed to the areas of specific expertise that decentralization favors.